tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 ## Wiring

-In the diagram below, you would replace the two 10kΩ thermistor that are not on the breadboard with the the probes
+In the diagram below, you would replace the two 10kΩ thermistor that are not on the breadboard with the actual probes

 ![image](https://github.com/user-attachments/assets/626b1a7a-7316-4bad-9e54-60a14366c22f)